mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 05 June 2025

-- The average temperature today is 12.66˚C,
+- The average temperature today is 11.66˚C,
-- With highs of 13.17˚C and lows of 12.04˚C,
+- With highs of 12.21˚C and lows of 10.94˚C,
-- It may feel like 12.02˚C with moderate rain
+- It may feel like 11.07˚C with light rain
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 78%
+- The pressure is 1003hPa and humidity is 84%
 - The sun will rise at 03:52 and set at 20:21

 <!-- weather_marker ends -->